alexbarron/alexbarron.github.io/_posts/2016-02-11-creating-my-first-gem.markdown

 As you can see above, I put all my scraping code in a Scraper class separate from my Team class.
 I knew I would be scraping data for my Player class eventually so I decided it'd be best to have all my scraping methods within one class.

-The next challenge was getting all the player names for any team.
-I didn't want to scrape all 30 teams to get the roster for one team so in my previous team scraper, I saved the URL for each team page.
-This way if someone requested the Golden State Warriors, I already had their team page and could scrape just their roster.
+The next challenge was getting the roster for any team.
+This involved building another scraper method called Scraper#get_roster that knew how to pull in all the players listed on any team's 2015-16.
+This method working by opening the team's team_url attribute(which I collected in the previous Scraper#get_teams) and then scraping each player's basic information from their roster table.

-Similarly, I didn't want to have to scrape stats for all 12-15 players on a team.
-I implemented the same solution of saving all the player URLs so I had just what I need to get the stats of any requested player.
+Collecting a player's stats worked similarly.
+In the Scraper#get_roster method, I collected each player's profile URL.
+In my Scraper#get_player_stats method, I could access this player_url attribute for the requested player and scrape the needed data.

 Fortunately, all the roster lists and player stats were nicely organized in tables on Basketball Reference.
-Getting the roster just meant selecting each row in the roster table and assigning a row to a player.
+Getting the roster meant selecting each row in the roster table and assigning a row to a player.
 Each player's data such as their name, number, years of experience, and height was packaged up in a hash.
 A full team roster was an array of these player data hashes.

-For the player stats, I just grabbed the last row from the Per Game stats table.
-I only wanted the last row becauase this row contained their 2015-16 season stats.
+For the player stats, I grabbed the last row from the Per Game stats table.
+I only wanted the last row because this row contained their 2015-16 season stats.
 Just like the player data hash from before, I assigned all the player's stats to a hash.

 Check out the code below for getting the roster and player stats: